top of page

 • Freekeh: roasted green wheat, offering a smoky flavour for various your salads

-• Quinoa (GF): a complete protein, rich in fiber and versatile for various dishes
+• Quinoa (GF): a complete protein, rich in fibre and versatile for various dishes

 • Wild Rice (GF): nutty and aromatic, perfect in your salad bowl